keetonian/cw-logs-to-chime/README.md

 ## App Parameters

+1. `ChimeUrl` (required) - Webhook URL for integration with Chime
+1. `LogGroupName` (required) - Log group to listen to (has to be in same account and region)
+1. `FilterPattern` (optional) - Pattern for filtering log events.
+Default: ERROR
 1. `LogLevel` (optional) - Log level for Lambda function logging, e.g., ERROR, INFO, DEBUG, etc. Default: INFO
-1. ...

 ## App Outputs

-1. `MyFunctionName` - My Lambda function name.
+1. `LogsToChimeName` - Lambda function name.
-1. ...
+1. `LogsToChimeArn` - Lambda function ARN.

 ## License Summary

-This code is made available under the TODO license.
+This code is made available under the MIT license.
 See the LICENSE file.